Disable the reverse proxy

 As of the October 30, 2020 release, you can disable the Coveo for Sitecore reverse proxy through the Command Center.

-When you disable the Coveo for Sitecore reverse proxy, your Coveo Hive interface search and usage analytics requests are performed directly against Coveo Platform endpoints.
+When you disable the reverse proxy, your Coveo Hive interface’s search and usage analytics requests are performed directly on Coveo Platform endpoints.
+The following diagrams illustrate the differences between the processing of search requests with the reverse proxy enabled (below left) and disabled (below right).

 Pros and cons of disabling the reverse proxy